God of War Ragnarok release date reportedly set for November

 Sony's highly anticipated God of War Ragnarok video game is reportedly scheduled to launch in November this year.

-This news counteracts a recent report from Gamereactor yesterday, which suggested that God of War Ragnarok was internally delayed to 2023.
+This counteracts a recent report from Gamereactor yesterday, which suggested that God of War Ragnarok was internally delayed to 2023.
+The Sony Santa Monica developed title is officially still scheduled for 2022 but rumours have been building that a delay is imminent.
+This has now been squashed by Bloomberg's Jason Schreier, a well-known insider in the games industry who often get these dates correct.

 God of War Ragnarok is currently scheduled to launch across PlayStation 5 and PlayStation 4 sometime in 2022, though no exact date has been given.
 To keep up with all the latest news, trailers and everything else, head to T3's God of War Ragnarok hub for the latest details.